 Have you noticed more of those little green crosses popping up everywhere?
 You’re not going crazy; CBD is sweeping the nation.

-In 2020, 21% of American adults used CBD every day!
+In 2022, 26% of Americans used CBD.
 CBD has many uses, but it is most popular for its pain-relief and anxiolytic properties.

 Is it okay for employees to use CBD on the job?
 Will CBD show up on drug test kits?